zbalkan/zbalkan.github.io/_posts/2024-11-XX-rmm-detection.md

 ### Understanding Sigma and Wazuh

 As a security professional, you most probably know [Sigma](https://github.com/SigmaHQ/sigma), the YAML-based detection format.
 Wazuh, on the other hand, does not have a Sigma reading capability or a well known translator.
 I once decided to write a Wazuh backend for [pySigma](https://github.com/SigmaHQ/pySigma), but it found its place in the stack of incompleted repositories of mine.
 For the very specific purpose of converting the LOLRMM's pre-built sigma rules, I crafted my own script to solve this one issue.
-The script is on [Github](link).
 It solved the issue for me and probably for you.
 Before using the code, I want to mention the challenges in this process, and your part when using the script.

 ### The Conversion Process